Suzerain Legends: Setting

-System & Changes
+System and changes

 Suzerain Legends utilizes the SWADE edition of the Savage Worlds roleplaying system.
 As with most settings in Savage Worlds, some notable changes and additions help flesh out the setting:

 "Bennies"→"Karma"

 Bennies are renamed to Karma (the good favor of the universe's powers-that-be) to be more thematic for the Suzerain universe.
 Additionally, some new specific Edges interact with Karma directly.

 "Power Points"→"Pulse"

 Suzerain replaces Power Points with the "pulse of all things" - Pulse for short.
 Pulse is the energy of the soul, but it also infuses everything in the universe.
 All abilities that are powered by Pulse draw from the same pool, and every hero has Pulse-using abilities (in standard SWADE only those with an Arcane Background have supernatural abilities using Power Points).

 Races

 The Suzerain universe is filled with races, some familiar, others new.
 Humans gain one free Edge as normal for Savage Worlds, or players can choose a racial template from one of the available realms.
 Racial templates also come with a series of racial Edges that players can specialize into, meaning that one player's wolfen (werewolf) hero can be quite different to another's.